The 5 Best Laptops For World Of Warcraft : DragonFlight & ShadowLands (2022)

 CPU

-WoW is multi-threaded (more cores are good) but clock speed performance is still the most important factor.
+WoW is more multi-threaded than ever but clock speed performance is still more important.

 RAM & Storage